microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge03.md

 ## Success Criteria
 - Deploy Azure Cosmos DB service in Azure Portal to persist aggregated patient data
-- Use serverless function auto trigger writes of Patient data to Azure Cosmos DB by retrieving patient data events from Event Hubs
+- Auto write patient data to Azure Cosmos DB when patient data event is retreived from FHIR Server and sent to Azure Event Hubs
 - Alternatively, use a real-time streaming service to retrieve patient data event in Event Hubs and push them top Azure Cosmos DB